 We often joke that we’re gonna have an intervention with Linnea to get her to stop buying stuff, but truth is, we couldn’t stand the thought, cuz it makes her so happy (and she does find the coolest stuff)!
 Not one for furniture, this mama’s all vintage smalls.
 (Though between you and me, this Annie Sloan stuff has even gotten Linnea picking up a paint brush.)
 Look for Linnea’s work (and fabulous finds) at our Independence store.

 Lori joined our St. Louis Park team after becoming an empty-nester (I know – she looks way too young for that to be possible).
-In talking with her friend Debbi (who holds down the fort on Tuesdays), she decided to give Mondays a shot, and we’re so glad she did!
+A friend encouraged her to give Mama’s Happy a call, and we’re so glad she did!
 You see, Lori spends the rest of her days running her graphic design business, Atheneum Graphics, from her home office, so she needed a little social interaction, and we were just the fix!
-Lori is a HUGE blessing to our team, and if you shop in St. Louis Park on Mondays, you understand what I mean.
+Lori is a HUGE blessing to our team, and if you shop in St. Louis Park on Wednesdays, you understand what I mean.

 Every time we have an opening in the St. Louis Park store I try to convince Luann to take on another day, but she’s too busy enjoying her life, family & friends to pick up any more hours.
 So, I guess Thursday’s all we get.
 But we’ll take it because we love her that much.
 Luann is the “steady Eddie” of our group, she never gets flustered, always gets her job done, is a joy to work with and will always greet you with a smile.
 I’m not sure how it is that nothing seems to bother her, but that’s something I’d like to clone (including in myself).